aimacode/aima-java/aima-core/README.md

   Let us, for the rest of these instruction, assume you are going to solve the NQueens problem.
 So in this step you need to write something like `aima.core.environment.nqueens.NQueensBoard`.
-* an implementation of the `aima.core.search.framework.GoalTest` interface.
+* an implementation of the `aima.core.search.framework.problem.GoalTest` interface.
   This implements only a single function — `boolean isGoalState(Object state);` The parameter state is an instance of the class you created in  step 1-a above.
 For the NQueensProblem you would need to write something like `aima.core.environment.nqueens.NQueensGoalTest`.
-* an implementation of the `aima.core.search.framework.ActionsFunction`
+* an implementation of the `aima.core.search.framework.problem.ActionsFunction`
   interface.
 This generates the allowable actions from a particular state.
   An example is
-  `aima.core.environment.nqueens.NQueensFunctionFactory.NQActionsFunction`.
+  `aima.core.environment.nqueens.NQueensFunctionFactory.NQIActionsFunction`.
-* an implementation of the `aima.core.search.framework.ResultFunction`
+* an implementation of the `aima.core.search.framework.problem.ResultFunction`
   interface.
 This generates the state that results from doing action a in a state.
 An example is `aima.core.environment.nqueens.NQueensFunctionFactory.NQResultFunction`.
-* if you need to do an informed search, you should create a fourth class which implements the `aima.core.search.framework.HeuristicFunction`.
+* if you need to do an informed search, you should create a heuristic function which implements the `Function<Object, Double>` interface.
   For the NQueens problem, you need to write something like `aima.core.environment.nqueens.QueensToBePlacedHeuristic`.